We are deeply sorry for your loss - the staff at Lozano's Flagstaff Mortuary

 Freddy is survived by his wife Karen Kinlicheeni, his five children Karen (Joseph) Chavez, Sally Barela, Alfred C. Diaz, Timmy Diaz and Martin Diaz.
 His stepson Balaam Angeles.
 He is also survived by his eldest brother Thomas (Tommy) Diaz, his younger sisters Gloria (David) Rodriguez, Yolanda (Richard) Lucero, fifteen grandchildren, 12 great grandchildren, several aunts, uncles, cousins, nieces, and nephews.

 Viewing will be Thursday June 3rd from 6-8 pm at Lozano’s Flagstaff Mortuary 2545 N. 4th St, Flagstaff, AZ.
 Holy Rosary will be Friday June 4th at 10 am with funeral mass following at 10:30 am at San Francisco de Asis Roman Catholic Church 1600 E. Rt 66 Flagstaff, AZ.
 Graveside services will follow at Calvary Cemetery 201 W. University Dr. Flagstaff, AZ.

 Please observe COVID PROTOCOL WITH MASKS & SOCIAL DISTANCING.

-To send flowers to the family or plant a tree in memory of Alfred Romo Diaz, please visit our floral store.
+To plant a beautiful memorial tree in memory of Alfred Romo Diaz, please visit our Tree Store.